 - Gift Vouchers

-All Tickets are sold subject to availability and to these terms and conditions.
+All Tickets are sold subjectt to availability and to these terms and conditions.
 These terms and conditions should be read prior to purchase as purchasing a Ticket constitutes acceptance of these terms and conditions.

 1.a.
 A valid Ticket must be produced by each Customer to gain entrance to an Event.
 The Ticket must be retained by the Customer whilst in the Venue and be made available for inspection if requested by the Venue staff.
 Failure to produce a valid Ticket may result in expulsion from the Venue.